King County Road Services is in the process of improving 22 roadways in King County by:

 Maps showing these locations are available here.

-More information regarding locations of pavement repair, HFST, and hazard removal will be posted soon.
+More information regarding locations of pavement repair and HFST will be posted soon.

 Frequently-asked questions about guardrail installation